Washington DC Placement Program

 Selection criteria and application process

-- All applicants must be currently enrolled in an undergraduate degree (including combined degrees) with the University of Sydney Business School.
+- You must must be currently enrolled in an undergraduate degree (including combined degrees) with the University of Sydney Business School.

-- All applicants must have completed by the end of 2013 at least 48 credit points of their degree, with room within their degree progression to accommodate an additional 18 elective credit points.
+- You must have completed by the end of 2014 at least 48 credit points of your degree.

-- All applications will only be received via the online application form.
+- Applications will only be received via the online application form.